Why choose a Limited Liability Company?

 reviewed by noon on the next business day.

 Review completed and a response sent within one hour of receipt.
 One hour

 expedited processing service requests are reviewed on business days between

 9:00 a.m. and 4:00 p.m.
 Documents received outside of these business hours will

 be reviewed on the next business day starting at 9:00 a.m.

 The name, email address, and telephone number of a person authorized to make

 corrections and to whom any questions regarding the document or service

 requested may be directed must be provided.

-Disclaimer: Crim Group/JOC Paralegal Service is not an attorney or law firm and does not provide legal advice.
+Disclaimer: Crim Group is not an attorney or law firm and does not provide legal advice.
 Nothing in this information is intended nor should it be considered legal advice.
 We are not attorneys, we offer Legal Document Preparation to the public at their specific direction.
-We provide Paralegal Services only to Attorneys and on a contract basis.